 And now 25 very lucky (and very wealthy) people will get the chance to own an exact replica of the iconic silver birch DB5, complete with some of the Q branch gadgets fitted to the original - including the revolving number plates, which is one of the reasons these ‘continuation’ cars will not be street legal anywhere in the world.

-Once all the DB4 GT continuation cars are delivered, Aston Martin Works at Newport Pagnell (which is where the original DB5s were made) in collaboration with Chris Corbould, the Oscar-winning special effects supervisor of the James Bond films, will build a series of 28 authentic reproductions of the DB5 seen on screen, first in Goldfinger and later in Thunderball (1965), again with Connery, GoldenEye (1995) and Tomorrow Never Dies (1997) with Pierce Brosnan, and three appearances alongside Daniel Craig in Casino Royale (2006), Skyfall (2012) and Spectre (2015).
+are delivered, Aston Martin Works at Newport Pagnell (which is where the original DB5s were made) in collaboration with Chris Corbould, the Oscar-winning special effects supervisor of the James Bond films, will build a series of 28 authentic reproductions of the DB5 seen on screen, first in Goldfinger and later in Thunderball (1965), again with Connery, GoldenEye (1995) and Tomorrow Never Dies (1997) with Pierce Brosnan, and three appearances alongside Daniel Craig in Casino Royale (2006), Skyfall (2012) and Spectre (2015).

 Twenty-five examples will available to purchase at £2.75 million (R51 million) plus taxes, with first deliveries to customers planned for 2020, plus one each for Aston Martin and Eon Films, and a final example to be auctioned for charity.

 The Aston Martin DB5, first shown at the Earls Court motor show in October 1963, was developed from the DB4, with disc brakes all round, its straight six bored out from 3.7 to four litres and three SU carburettors in place of the DB4’s two, giving it an extra 31kW, and a new five-speed ZF gearbox.